How to Deal With Assholes - According to 8 Experts

 Give them what they want:

-Try to figure out what their motivations are and then give it to them.
+Another tip for how to deal with assholes is figure out what their motivations are and then give it to them.
 If they’re desperate to win the argument, let them win.
 Pratt says, “One tactic to deal with an a-hole is to feed them what they’re hungry for…affirm that they’re right, the best, the winner, dominant, in charge…say it matter of factly.
 No exaggeration or dramatization.
 Just like the sky is blue and they are right.”